metix/gnome-shell-extension-openai/README.md

 - Supports Light/Dark Mode
 - Settings UI
 - Clear History (Shortcut: CTRL+L)
+- Optional System Prompt (Initial prompt for all questions)

 ## Install From Source
 This method installs to your `~/.local/share/gnome-shell/extensions` directory from the latest source code on the main branch.